 But at the same time Depp didn’t disappoint me in this trailer, so we’ll see how that turns out.

-In any case, I’m curious to find out more about Grindelwald and especially about his “vision”.
-I know there are some theories going around about him being a Seer and that could be very interesting.
+In any case, I’m curious to find out more about Grindelwald and especially about his vision.
 I also wonder if we’re going to see how Grindelwald finds the Elder Wand, because we do get to see that it’s in his possession at the end of the film when he meets Newt.

 Anyway, this trailer got me all kinds of excited and I can’t wait to return to Hogwarts in November.